 Anyone who fails to clear up after their dog can be issued with a Fixed Penalty Notice of up to £100.
 If the case goes to court this could cost the owner or person in charge of the animal up to £1,000.
 The law states that being unaware a dog has fouled or not having a suitable bag is not a reasonable excuse.

-If you have witnessed a specific incident of dog fouling, can provide details of the date and time it took place, and you know the name and address of the owner and are willing to make a statement, we can issue the owner with an £100 fixed penalty notice.
+If you've witnessed a specific incident of dog fouling, can provide details of the date and time it took place, and you know the name and address of the owner and are willing to make a statement, we can issue the owner with an £100 fixed penalty notice.

 If you have not witnessed the dog fouling or are not willing to make a statement you can request the dog fouling is cleaned up.
 Reports made before 2pm will be cleared the same day (Mon – Fri).

 We now have a simple form to report dog fouling to either supply information about a person you have witnessed dog fouling or to request it is cleaned up.

 If you see any graffiti please report it to email@example.com if possible please take a photo and give as much location detail as possible.
 Please be aware we cannot remove graffiti from private land, however if it is offensive please report it.